Applicable from Tuesday 17 May 2022

 The following standard terms of business apply to all engagements accepted by Duncan & Toplis Limited.

 All work carried out is subject to these terms except where changes are expressly agreed in writing.

 - We will observe the byelaws and regulations of the Institute of Chartered Accountants in England and Wales (ICAEW) together with their code of ethics.
 We accept instructions to act for you on the basis that we will act in accordance with those guidelines.
 Copies of these requirements are available for inspection in our offices.
 The Institute’s code of ethics is also available on the internet at icaew.com/membershandbook, section 3.
 We confirm that we are Statutory Auditors eligible to conduct audits under the Companies Act 2006.

 - Duncan & Toplis Limited are not licensed or authorised for the reserved legal activity of non-contentious probate.
 Consequently, any work we do for you on closely aligned activities, such as estate administration or inheritance tax advice, will not be covered by the Chartered Accountants’ ICAEW Probate Compensation Scheme and you will not have access to the Legal Ombudsman.
-Our sister company, Duncan & Toplis Probate Services Limited, is licensed by the ICAEW to carry out non-contentious probate services, however this work must be subject to a separate engagement in writing.

 2. Investment Services

 - Although we are not authorised by the Financial Conduct Authority (FCA) to conduct investment business, we are licensed by ICAEW to provide certain limited investment services where these are complementary to, or arise out of, the professional services we are providing to you.